codeaudit/SayKitSDK/Tutorials/03-command-recognizers-part-1.md

 /* ... */

 func availableCommandsRequested() {
-    updateAppResultLabelWithText("Received command:\n[Available Commands]")
+    presentResultText("Received command:\n[Available Commands]")
 }

 /* ... */
 ```

-Recall that our `updateAppResultLabelWithText:` method is just a helper that updates our feedback UILabel.
+Recall that our `presentResultText:` method is just a helper that updates our feedback UILabel and speaks via our soundBoard.
 In a *real* app, you could take this opportunity to present a list of available commands to the user.

 Commands that include parameters, such as the speech rate in the built-in "Set Speech Rate to X" command, can be accessed in the action method by including a `SAYCommand` argument in the method signature.